 Title: Advocate.
 Sachin’s partner and financial backer for producing and distributing the soap.
 (SoC)

-A young, empathic elf from the continent of Altaira, on the opposite side of Gaia from Parlatheas.
+A young, empathic elf from Altaira, a continent on the opposite side of Gaia from Parlatheas.
 Hector and Dave rescued her from a slave market in the country of Tirnna Flain after her tribe was decimated by human raiders.
 She is mute, using sign language to communicate with Aislinn, Dave, and Hector.

 Title: Sister.
 One of the primary healers in charge of the hospital in Ozera.